tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 The course primarily serves the following audiences:

-* Professional technical writers looking to transition from GUI documentation into more API-focused documentation for developers.
+* Professional technical writers looking to transition from traditional documentation into more API-focused documentation for developers.
 * Students learning how to prepare themselves technically to succeed in the tech comm field, which is becoming more focused on developer documentation.
 * Developers who are documenting their own APIs and want to know best practices for structure, terminology, and style with tech docs.
+* Educators who are training technical writing students about API documentation practices and technologies.

 ## Course organization